MNataliaCosta/SI507_finalproject/README.md

 - `/top-10-events` -> shows a list of up to 10 event recommendations, which will be provided based on the user input on genre or artist
 - `/top-10-songs` -> shows a list of up to 10 iTunes songs of the artist of the selected event

-## How to run tests - WORK IN PROGRESS
+## How to run tests
-1. First... (e.g. access a certain directory if necessary)
+1. Using your command line interface (e.g. GitBash), access the directory where the project files are saves
-2. Second (e.g. any other setup necessary)
-3. etc (e.g. run the specific test file)
-NOTE: Need not have 3 steps, but should have as many as are appropriate!
+2. Run `python SI507project_tests.py`
+3. There are currently 9 tests in the test suite; all of them should pass for the code to be properly working

 ## In this repository: - WORK IN PROGRESS
 - Directory Name